Wadi al-Quff Reserve

-Wadi al-Quff Nature Reserve (Arabic: محمية وادي القفّ) is a nature reserve located near the town of Tarqumiyah in the Hebron Governorate, south of the West Bank.
+Wadi al-Quff Nature Reserve (Arabic: محمية وادي القفّ) is a nature reserve located in Wadi el-Quff near the town of Tarqumiyah in the Hebron Governorate, in the southern part of the West Bank.

 Geography

-Located 6 km northwest of the city of Hebron, it is the largest green area in the West Bank, covering an area of more than 4,600 dunams.
+Located in Wadi el-Quff 6 km northwest of the city of Hebron, it is the largest green area in the West Bank, covering an area of more than 4,600 dunams.

-Description

-Planted with forest trees such as cypress, Aleppo pine, oak, swede, tamarisk, carob, and Palestinian terebinth.

-Wildlife and Biodiversity
+Wildlife and biodiversity

-It contains dense trees and forests, providing a safe haven for many migratory birds and beautiful butterflies.
+The reserve was planted with forest trees such as cypress, Aleppo pine, oak, swede, tamarisk, carob, and terebinth.
+It contains dense forests, which provide a safe haven for a wildlife including many migratory birds and butterflies.

-It provides a refuge for a large number of wildlife due to the dense tree population in the area.

 Freshwater springs flow through it, irrigating the agricultural plants.

 It is considered a park for residents of the governorate and surrounding areas.